heptarch/heptarch.github.io/projects.md

 brilliant, and totally unnecessary.
 The perfect fodder for [`xkcd`](https://xkcd.com/)!

-Plenty of universities and state labs do Bell-level work,
+Plenty of universities and state labs do Bell-level work, but in a disconnected fashion.
+Part of the magic of Bell was in the scale and connectivity.
+We can do a little back-of-the-envelope calculation to see why this is important.
+Suppose you have $n$ research groups, most of which to most of the others.
+Then the number of connections scales as $n^2$.

-<label for="sn-1"
+"But I can say there is a pretty good correlation between those who work with the doors open and those who ultimately do important things, although people who work with doors closed often work harder.
+Somehow they seem to work on slightly the wrong thing - not much, but enough that they miss fame."<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>
 <input type="checkbox"